-up,

 Heavenly Father,

 We thank you for feeding us with the spiritual food of the most precious Body and Blood of your Son our Savior Jesus Christ; and for assuring us in these holy mysteries that we are living members of the body of your Son, and heirs of your eternal Kingdom.
 And now, Father, send us out to do the work you have given us to do, to love and serve you as faithful witnesses of Christ our Lord.
 To him, to you, and to the Holy Spirit, be honor and glory, now and for ever.
 Amen.

 The Blessing

-the

-on

-last

-day.

-We Go Out to Serve God The Dismissal and Commissioning (BCP page 138) Priest or Deacon: Our worship has concluded; our service begins.
+We have been blessed by being here.
+Now, at the end of the service, we are reminded that God takes loving delight in blessing us abundantly.
+We leave in peace, forgiven, fed, and sent out with a purpose to make Christ known in the world.

 Words and music by Keith Getty & Stuart Townend © 2003 Kingsway's Thankyou Music (admin by EMI CMG).
 All rights reserved.
 Used by permission CCLI #1984772.

+We Go Out to Serve God

+The Dismissal and Commissioning

+Priest or Deacon: Our worship has concluded; our service begins.

 Alleluia!
 Alleluia!
 Go in peace to love and serve the Lord.

 People: Thanks be to God!
 Alleluia!
 Alleluia!
 Alleluia!

 As the service ends, we are charged to "go," a challenge to reach out beyond our own church to the world around us.

 The Scripture quotations are from the English Standard Version of the Bible.

-A 'Chamber Music' Messiah by George Frideric Handel (1685-1759)
+A 'Chamber Music' Messiah

+by George Frideric Handel (1685-1759)